IBM/dse-decision-optimization-utilities/docs/doc_readme.md

 ## Issue with dd_scenario:
 Sphinx will parse the Python code and run into trouble when it encounters a `import dd_scenario`.
-Since dd_scenario only exists in WSL and cannot be installed an your local workstation, this implies Sphinx can generate the docs.
+Since dd_scenario only exists in WSL and cannot be installed an your local workstation, this implies Sphinx can't generate the docs.
 A work-around is to add a dummy dd_scenario module and add it to the Python path.
 This is the purpose of the dd_scenario.py module in the docs folder.